Outdoor Research Facility

 Resources located on the property include a ranch-style house with classroom facilities, several small sheds, a large kennel, cranberry bogs, wooded areas and several open fields.

-Students interested in completing research projects at the facility must submit a a research proposal to the Graduate Student Committee for review.
+Students interested in completing research projects at the facility must submit a research proposal to the Graduate Student Committee for review.
 Transportation to and from the facility is the responsibility of the student.